 - Point drainage downspouts away from the house.

 - Check water flow through buried drainage lines by flooding them with water from a hose.
-If water comes back towards you, the line is plugged and should be cleared.
+If water comes back toward you, the line is plugged and should be cleared.

-Fix leaks long before the home inspection takes place.
-The inspector will check water pressure by turning on multiple faucets and flushing toilets at the same time.
-The inspector will also run the dishwasher.
+Fix leaks long before a home inspection takes place.
+Inspectors check water pressure by turning on multiple faucets, flushing toilets, and running the dishwasher at the same time.
+Inspectors also assess the health of the septic system.

 Before the Home Inspection

 Do everything you can to get the house in good condition before you attempt to sell it, but don't be discouraged if the inspection report contains a few negative statements.
-Home inspectors make note of everything they see.
-All homes have defects.
+Home inspectors make a note of everything they see, and all homes have defects to some extent.